raultomita/identity/OAuth 2.0.md

     It does not handle the authentication.
 Only needs the access token to forward it to Resource server.
 - Authorization server
     - It is does the havy lifting in terms of authentication.
 It is issuing authentication tokens and authenticate users.

+	Authorization Grants:
+	- How can I use them.